homebodygym/homebodygym/pages/bitcoin/bitcoin.md

 ## History

-In 2008, a paper called "Bitcoin - A Peer to Peer Electronic Cash System" was sent out to a cryptography mailing list, by Satoshi Nakamoto.
+In 2008, a [paper](https://bitcoin.org/bitcoin.pdf){: target="_blank"} called "Bitcoin - A Peer to Peer Electronic Cash System" was sent out to a cryptography mailing list, by Satoshi Nakamoto.
 The paper described a currency that was independent from any banks or central authorities.

 On January 3, 2009, Bitcoin's first block was generated.
 In 2010, one of the first real-world transactions occurred when a bitcoin enthuisast on the Bitcoin Talk forum offered to pay 10,000 bitcoins for 2 pizzas.
 The value of those bitcoins today is over 70 million dollars.

+### Bitcoin and the Dark Web

 The Silk Road launched in 2011.
 It was an online marketplace for drugs that used bitcoin as its main form of currency to protect the identity of users.
 The Silk Road was later shut down, but it was one of first websites to display the power of anonymity that bitcoin had.